The Rotary Club of Bournemouth

 form strong, lasting friendships in the process.

-Founded in 1918, we have around 50 members and meet weekly on Mondays at 1pm in central Bournemouth.
-We also have an Evening Group for younger (aged 30+) business people which meets monthly on the first Wednesday at 6.30pm.
-For more information, contact us.
+Founded in 1918, we have around 50 members and meet weekly on Mondays (lunchtime) and Wednesdays (evening) in central Bournemouth.
+For more information, see the Home page or contact us.

 A recent Evening Group meeting